 Whenever planning to bring or take any unusual item please enquire about its permissibility for export or import before undertaking the journey.
 Its a smart move to do so from ports, both exit and destination so that to ensure that you are inconformity with laws of both countries

 b.
-Where the aggregate value of foreign exchange (in the form of currency notes, bank notes, travellers cheques etc.) exceeds US$ 10,000/- or its equivalent.
+Where the aggregate value of foreign exchange (in the form of currency s, bank s, travellers cheques etc.) exceeds US$ 10,000/- or its equivalent.

 Import of Currency to or from Nepal and Bhutan:

-A person may- 1. bring into India from Nepal or Bhutan, currency notes of Government of India and Reserve Bank of India notes (other than notes of denominations of above Rs.
+A person may- 1. bring into India from Nepal or Bhutan, currency s of Government of India and Reserve Bank of India s (other than s of denominations of above Rs.
 100 in either case);

-2. bring into India from Nepal or Bhutan, currency notes being the currency of Nepal or Bhutan.
+2. bring into India from Nepal or Bhutan, currency s being the currency of Nepal or Bhutan.

 Import of Gold as Baggage: